petiatgithub/quantum-hackaton-2025-destroyers/README.md

         - Review its decomposition into single-qubit rotations and controlled-phase gates.
     *   Review decomposition rule for one and two qubit gates into `RX`, `RY` and `MS`.
     *   The Penning trap architecture:
-        - Review the rules and constraints for ion movement and gate execution as described in the "Trap Architecture" section.
+        - Review the rules and constraints for ion shuttling and gate execution as described in the "Trap Architecture" section.
         - Understand the cost model for ion temperature and its impact on noise.
     *   The trap graph implementation in [`trap.py`](./trap.py):
         - Explore the 5x7 grid structure of the Penning trap, including the definitions of `interaction`, `standard`, and `idle` nodes.
+        - [NetworkX Documentation](https://networkx.org/documentation/stable/): Understand how to work with graphs and perform pathfinding.
     *   The `verifier` function in [`verifier.py`](./verifier.py):
         - Learn how the `verifier` checks the validity of `positions_history` and `gates_schedule`.
         - Review the constraints it enforces, such as adjacency, no overlap, and gate execution rules.